 Primary Care Network

-Having completed a mapping exercise, held locality meetings with the pharmacists in each area to check that the mapping fits with where they feel they belong and more recently community pharmacy lead for each PCN identified as highlighted on each list.
+Having completed a mapping exercise in 2019, held locality meetings with the pharmacists in each area to check that the mapping fits with where they feel they belong and more recently community pharmacy lead for each PCN identified as highlighted on each list.
+If you would like to alter the network your pharmacy is in, please contact the LPC Office.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –